German spy chief warns of Islamic State's strength | DW | 13.07.2021

 El Masri called this "a very realistic statement."
 "I think we're a long way away from European-style democracy in the Sahel region," she said.
 "It's a process of security first, and then everything else follows that."

-Hürcan Asli Aksoy, a regional specialist at the German Institute for International and Security Affairs (SWP), also thinks that European engagement with real "political weight, with clear strategies and clear offers to the conflict parties" is vital to contain the damage done by the conflict.
+Hürcan Asli Aksoy, deputy head of Centre for Applied Studies at the German Institute for International and Security Affairs (SWP), also thinks that European engagement with real "political weight, with clear strategies and clear offers to the conflict parties" is vital to contain the damage done by the conflict.

 But Aksoy is also unconvinced that a solution can be achieved through a simple focus on security.
 "Conflict resolution and conflict management must be equipped with medium- and long-term strategies according to a rights-based, multilateral order."